SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 :func:`~sionna.phy.mimo.grid_of_beams_dft_ula`.

-Number of antenna rows (i.e., in vertical direction) of the rectangular
+:param num_ant_v: Number of antenna rows (i.e., in vertical direction)

-Number of antenna columns (i.e., in horizontal direction) of the
+:param num_ant_h: Number of antenna columns (i.e., in horizontal direction)

 The elements :math:`[m_v,m_h,:]` contain the antenna coefficients of the